DE-RSE/learn-and-teach/_pages/learn.md

 - List of [Degree & Certificate Programs in Bioinformatics](https://www.iscb.org/iscb-degree-certificate-programs), maintained by the International Society for Computational Biology.
 - List of [Compuational Science programs](https://www.hochschulkompass.de/studium/studiengangsuche/erweiterte-studiengangsuche.html?tx_szhrksearch_pi1%5Bsearch%5D=1&tx_szhrksearch_pi1%5Bstudtyp%5D=3&tx_szhrksearch_pi1%5BQUICK%5D=1&tx_szhrksearch_pi1%5Bfach%5D=computational+science), maintained by Hochschulkompass.

+In the teachingRSE project, we are also working on a recommendation for an RSE Master's programme.
+Contact us, or contribute on [GitHub](https://github.com/the-teachingRSE-project/RSE-Masters).

 ## Online resources

 <!-- To add a new resource: https://github.com/DE-RSE/learn-and-teach/blob/main/CONTRIBUTING.md -->